 My observations and conclusions from the RDP video codec in the above test:

-- RDP leverages as much bandwidth as needed to achieve the best quality.
+RDP leverages as much bandwidth as needed to achieve the best quality.
 Not sure what is best: A protocol that’s from itself as low on bandwidth as possible to give the user the best experience or a protocol that uses as much bandwidth needed to achieve the best experience.
+There should be some form of bandwidth limit or throttling per RDP session to prevent pipe exhaustion or noisy neighbors.
 Scalability tests should point out, interesting topic for future testing

 The above remote protocols aren’t build for remote streaming and remote gaming scenarios (while video and graphical content is increasing).
 They are build to accommodate a mix of different type of user profiles.
 That’s why I think it’s very important to have options based on this different type of users, because ones size doesn’t fit all.
 The display protocol is becoming more intelligent, it can switch codecs and settings by itself based on different content, it would be interesting to see if this will also happen based on the user type or even per application.
 Because this is not the case for now it’s good to have options!